Best Cash Registers for Small Businesses in 2023

 Bottom Line

-With more customers relying on digital payments and fewer companies manufacturing cash registers, it can be challenging to find an electronic cash register for your small business.
+With more customers relying on digital payments and fewer companies manufacturing cash registers, it can be challenging to find the best cash register for your small business.
 If you are willing to expand your search to include POS-driven registers, you’ll have more options.
-For its affordable price, ease of use, and popularity with small businesses of all types, we named Square the best cash register for small business.
+For its affordable price, ease of use, and popularity with small businesses of all types, we named Square the best small business cash register.

 While this POS-driven register requires users to purchase a cash drawer separately, it also gives small business owners access to Square’s full suite of business tools.
 If you’re unsure about diving into a POS-driven cash register, you can try Square for free on hardware you already own.